email2ify/My-Yoga/README.md

 <li>The admin path was changed from the conventional name admin</li>
 <li>The website as a secure HTTP to prevent cyber attacks during data sharing.</li>
 <li>Environment variables were stored in an env.py for local development for security purposes to ensure no secret keys, api keys or sensitive information was added the repository.
 In production, these variables were added to the heroku config vars within the project.</li>
-<li>Django has a security line code wriiten CSRF for forms in this website to prevent malicious cyber attacks.</li>
+<li>Django has a security line code written 'CSRF' for forms in this website to prevent malicious cyber attacks or otherwise.</li>
 <li>The Debug is set to false before production.</li>